-Jam to handstand FIG "C" value No angle deduction Jam from 15 to 45 below vertical JO "B" value No angle deduction Jam from 44 down to Horizontal JO "A" value No angle deduction Jam below Horizontal JO "A" value Angle deduction 0.3
+Jam to handstand FIG "C" value No angle deduction Jam from 15° to 45° below vertical DP "B" value No angle deduction Jam from 44° down to Horizontal DP "A" value No angle deduction Jam below Horizontal DP "A" value Angle deduction 0.3

-- Stoop in straddle leg cut from any swing will receive "A" value and Element Group III (Inbar). - f.
-Any free hip or toe on front salto dismount will receive "A" value in Element Group IV. - g.
-Hop or double roll to eagle grip is "B" value, in Element Group I. - h.
-A back or front sole circle to handstand is "A" value and receives Element Group III. - A tuck salto dismount forward or backward receives "A" value in Element Group IV (Partial Credit 0.3).
+- j.
+Stoop in straddle leg cut from any swing will receive "A" value and Element Group III (Inbar). - k.
+Any free hip or toe on front salto dismount will receive "A" value and Element Group IV. - I. Hop or double roll to eagle grip will receive "B" value and Element Group I. - m.
+A back or front sole circle to handstand will receive "A" value and Element Group III. - n.
+A tuck salto dismount forward or backward will receive "A" value and Element Group IV (partial credit, 0.3).

-E. Event Specific Restrictions to the FIG Code of Points:
+F. Event Specific Restrictions to the FIG Code of Points: